gksv/EmployeePunctualityApp/README.md

 # EmployeePunctualityApp
-Application to monitor attendance and ratre punctuality of an employee
+Application to monitor attendance and rate punctuality of an employee.

+Learning project for FE Development
+  - HTML5, CSS3 and BOOTSTRAP 4